Diocese of Down and Dromore

 The Diocese of Down and Dromore (also known as the United Dioceses of Down and Dromore) is a diocese of the Church of Ireland in the south east of Northern Ireland.
 It is in the ecclesiastical province of Armagh.
 The geographical remit of the diocese covers half of the City of Belfast to the east of the River Lagan and the part of County Armagh east of the River Bann and all of County Down.

 Overview and history

-When the Church in England broke communion with the Roman Catholic Church, the Church of England was established by the state as the established church.
-Later, by decree of the Irish Parliament, a similar new body became the State Church in the Kingdom of Ireland.
+When the Church in England broke communion with the Catholic Church, the Church of England was established by the state as the established church.
+Later, by decree of the Irish Parliament, a similar new body became the state church in the Kingdom of Ireland.
 The English-speaking minority mostly adhered to the Church of Ireland or to Presbyterianism.
-On the death of Archbishop Trench of Tuam in 1839, the Province of Tuam was united to the Armagh.
+On the death of Archbishop Trench of Tuam in 1839, the Province of Tuam was united to Armagh.
 Over the centuries, numerous dioceses were merged, in view of declining membership.
 Until 1944, the dioceses of Down and Dromore were part of the United Dioceses of Down, Connor and Dromore.
 In 1944, the Diocese of Connor gained a separate existence under its own bishop.
 It is for this reason that the united diocese has three cathedrals.

+Coat of arms

+In 2011 the arms of the united diocese were confirmed by the office of the Chief Herald of Ireland.
+This design quartered arms that had long been recorded in the records of both the College of Arms in London and the Genealogical Office in Dublin as those of the dioceses of Down and Dromore.

+The arms are blazoned as follows:

+Quarterly, 1st and 4th for Down: Azure two keys in saltire, the wards upward Or suppressed by a lamb passant Argent; 2nd and 3rd for Dromore: Argent two keys in saltire the wards upward Gules suppressed by an open book Proper between in chief and in base two crosses patée fitchée Azure.